App version: 0.1.0

 Pros and Cons of Refinancing

-You can review the pros and cons of student loan refinancing before submitting any refi applications.
 One of the advantages of refinancing student loans is it may provide you with a lower monthly payment, although lowering your monthly payment by extending your loan term could increase your total interest costs.One of the big disadvantages of refinancing student loans with a private lender is you’ll be forfeiting federal benefits, including income-driven repayment plans and federal student loan forgiveness programs like Teacher Loan Forgiveness.Private lenders can set their own underwriting standards for student loan refinancing, but some may require applicants to have steady income and good credit to qualify.
 For subprime borrowers, it might be difficult to refinance student loans with bad credit.Borrowers can refinance while still in school, but refinancing before you complete your degree or certificate program may not be right for you.
 In the end, your personal circumstances may dictate whether student loan refinancing is right for you.

 The Takeaway

 Prepaying student loans may not be right for you if it depletes your savings and makes it harder for you to achieve your goals.
 Making minimum payments each month is an option you may consider.
 If you have student debt and need a lower monthly payment, Lantern by SoFi can help.
 Just fill out a simple form and refinance student loans with a lender of your choice.
-(Refinancing for a longer term and lower monthly payment may increase your total interest costs.)Lantern can help you compare student loan refinance options.
+(Refinancing for a longer term and lower monthly payment may increase your total interest costs.)Lantern can help you explore student loan refinance options.

 Frequently Asked Questions